justinmeiners/efficient-programming-with-components/04_instrumented.md

 My advice to most of you, if you want good life follow my example.
 Because it's very hard to do what Bjarne does.
-I cannot point a single other example literally of a person who keeps working.
+I cannot point to a single other example literally of a person who keeps working.
 [McCarthy][mccarthy] invents Lisp.
 After [1.5][lisp15] he's gone.